 Then glue the top piece of paper down onto the background.
 Only use a minimal amount of glue, you don't want the windows to end up glued down!
 Make sure that the windows are lined up with the pictures underneath.

 When it's all dry, you can use felt pens to write on the numbers for the doors, and bling it up with some glitter glue and sequins.
 Harry loved helping with this bit, your child can really get involved with personalising their own Advent calendar.
+And it will still be a surprise when they open a door each day as they'll never remember all the pictures that they used!

 If you have a wooden Advent calendar with boxes, don't forget to have a look at my post with ideas for gifts to fill a wooden Advent calendar!